 In the past couple of years, my faculty have gone through deep-dive OFSTED inspectionsâ€”a trial inspection with three HMIs and an actual inspection.
 The trial inspection showed all students have a love of maths.
 Later, in the words of my headteacher, the real inspection simply blew the lead inspector away.
 In each review, we showed how we teach mathematics through problem-solving. mathematics through problem-solving.

-Shortly after blogging about the inspections I received hundreds of messages from teachers and Heads of Maths asking for advice about how they can embed such an approach.
-My answer is simple, make problem solving questions a feature of every lesson for students of all abilities.
+Shortly after blogging about the inspections, I received hundreds of messages from teachers and Heads of Maths asking for advice about embedding such an approach.
+My answer is simple, make problem-solving questions a feature of every lesson for students of all abilities.

 Students are challenged to apply compound percentage changes to calculate an original amount after a percentage change, a percentage rate and compare real-life investments.

 My name is Jonathan Robinson and I am passionate about teaching mathematics.
 I am currently Head of Maths in the South East of England and have been teaching for over 15 years.
 I am proud to have helped teachers all over the world to continue to engage and inspire their students with my lessons.

 The annual membership cost for an individual is Â£49.95.

 Orders from individuals outside of the UK are welcome

 The annual membership cost for a school/college is Â£119.50